danielharrell/LectFall2015/Question.md

-feature--> Then, in the second part of the lecture, I will use my example of a seemingly profound question---why is there something rather than nothing?---to try to resolve the paradox, though I will ask a question to conclude the lecture that suggests I have failed.  <!--The lecture also has an epilogue, which I'll read if I'm still within the hour by then.-->
+feature--> Then, in the second part of the lecture, I will use my example of a seemingly profound question---why is there something rather than nothing?---to try to resolve the paradox, though I will ask a question or two about this, to conclude my lecture, that suggests I have failed.  <!--The lecture also has an epilogue, which I'll read if I'm still within the hour by then.-->